 - Position your cursor over the Form action, then click Edit.

-- On the Question box, enter Enter employee's name.
+- On the Question box, type Enter your name.

 - Check the Compulsory question box, then on the Give a name for the answer box, enter employee_name.
 This is our 1st square bracket.